When you pay monthly EMIs, using UPI is like second nature. But what if you reach the transaction limit and the payment fails?

 Visit Hero Fincorp now and manage your personal loan easily.

-You cannot increase the UPI transaction limit beyond the one set by NPCI.
+You cannot increase the transaction limit beyond the one set by NPCI.
 But if your bank offers a lower cap, you can ask for an increase.

 NPCI has not set monthly or yearly transaction limits, but your bank may set these limits.